aadittambe/aadittambe/README.md

 I am Aadit, a journalist and developer who tells data-driven stories visually &mdash; with code.
 My work helps people understand the news and make sense of the policies that impact them.

-These data analysis and graphics samples — which include code I have compiled for the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), [Capital News Service](https://cnsmaryland.org) and [NBC News](https://nbcnews.com/datagraphics) — show my growth as a computational and data journalist, since taking my first computer science course in January 2020.
+These data analysis and graphics samples — which include code I have compiled for the [Howard Center for Investigative Journalism](https://merrill.umd.edu/howard-center-for-investigative-journalism), [Capital News Service](https://cnsmaryland.org), [NBC News](https://nbcnews.com/datagraphics), [The Daily Iowan](https://dailyiowan.com/), as well as personal practice projects — show my growth as a computational and data journalist, since taking my first computer science course in January 2020.
 My work demonstrates my commitment to figuring out programming concepts I may not know.

 All of the code in this repository was either written by or contributed to by me.
 Here's an overview of what's in this repository.
 - 🖥 [News products](#-news-products)